 Ratio 1 in the Debt Capacity Model resembles the CDL percentage, but the latter includes certain items that are not included in Ratio 1.
 The major difference is the way in which debt service for the Higher Education Fund (HEF) bonds is calculated.
-Because HEF bonds are only supported by an appropriation from general revenue, the CDL percentage calculation requires that the maximum amount of debt service available for these bonds is included, but in practice less than a quarter of that debt service is actually required.
+Because HEF bonds are supported only by an appropriation from general revenue, the CDL percentage calculation requires that the maximum amount of annual debt service needed for these bonds is included, but in practice less than a quarter of that debt service is actually required.

-Another difference in the CDL percentage calculation is the omission of certain debt service for the Water Development Board, Economically Distressed Areas Program (EDAP) bonds.
+Another difference in the CDL percentage calculation is the omission of certain debt service for Economically Distressed Areas Program (EDAP) bonds issued by the Water Development Board.
 Proceeds from the sale of the EDAP bonds are used to make loans or grants to local governments or other political subdivisions of the state for projects involving water conservation, transportation, storage and treatment.
 Up to 90 percent of the bonds can be used for grants, and at least 10 percent must be used to make loans.
 For purposes of the CDL calculation, the debt service on the 10 percent used for loans is assumed to be repaid to the state and is thus omitted from the CDL calculation.